jackmazac/Stonker/README.md

 2. After completing the tutorial, enter the simulated stock market game.
 3. Use your technical skills and knowledge to make decisions on buying, selling, or holding stocks.
 4. Complete the game to reveal the masked stock and compare your performance to the actual stock's historical performance.

-## Contributing

-Stonkers welcomes contributions from the community.
-If you'd like to contribute, please follow these steps:

-1. Fork the repository
-2. Create a new branch with a descriptive name
-3. Make your changes in the new branch
-4. Commit your changes and write a clear commit message
-5. Push your changes to your fork
-6. Create a pull request describing the changes you made

 ## License